 Similarly, you can go through other Apps listed on “iPhone Storage” screen and Clear App Cache (Documents and Data) generated by other Apps on your iPhone.

-One of the easiest way to clear memory on iPhone or iPad is to simply Restart your device.
+An easy way to boost the performance of iPhone or iPad is to simply Restart your device.

-Restarting the device from time to time is particularly helpful on older models of iPhone and iPad.
+Restarting the device from time to time is particularly helpful in older models of iPhone and iPad.